tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 will be able to decrypt the query (the Obfuscation Target).

 Obfuscation Target:
-: A resolution server that receives encrypted client DNS queries via an Obfuscation Proxy.
+: A resolution server that receives encrypted client DNS queries and generates encrypted DNS responses transferred via an Obfuscation Proxy.

 # Deployment Requirements